A Passion For The Game

 Coaching Career History

-Coach Nick Kindel has built a legendary coaching career in high school girls' basketball, spanning over a decade across the San Fernando Valley and Ventura County.
+Coach Nick Kindel built a legendary coaching career in high school girls’ basketball, compiling over 400 combined wins across six schools at every level of high school competition over more than a decade in the San Fernando Valley and Ventura County.
 His leadership has led or contributed to a 2024 CIF Division 3 Southern California Regional Championship, 16 league titles, 18 tournament championships, and multiple Coach of the Year honors.

-Kindel also played a significant role at El Camino Real Charter, where he worked closely with Head Coach Cara Blumfield.
-As a Varsity Assistant Coach, he helped lead the team to a 2012 West Valley League Championship.
-As the Head Junior Varsity Coach, he captured a Tournament Championship in 2012 while revitalizing the lower-level program, transforming it from a below-.500 team into a winning program.
+Kindel also made a significant impact at El Camino Real Charter, working closely with Head Coach Cara Blumfield.
+As a Varsity Assistant Coach, he helped guide the team to a 2012 West Valley League Championship.
+In his role as Head Junior Varsity Coach, he led the team to a Tournament Championship in 2012 while revitalizing the lower-level program, transforming it from a below-.500 team into a consistently winning and competitive squad.

 Kindel’s coaching career began at Westlake High School, where he led the F/S Girls Basketball team to a perfect 21-0 season in 2010.
 Under his leadership, the team won the 2010 F/S Marmonte League Championship along with three tournament titles: the 2010 Marymount Winter F/S Tournament, the 2009 Camarillo F/S Winter Classic, and the 2009 Westlake Winter F/S Invitational.
 His success earned him the 2010 F/S Marmonte League Coach of the Year award.